haroldHH/HOpeDefender/README.md

    * This program only works by using a browser that supports DOMParser API
    * Look at the comment in HOpeDefender.js for more information

-## Version
+## Versions

-   Click [here](https://github.com/haroldHH/HOpeDefender/blob/master/VERSION.md) to check te versions' description
+   Click [here](https://github.com/haroldHH/HOpeDefender/blob/master/VERSIONS.md) to check te versions' description

 ## License